Allen V. Theisen, P.E.

 Principal - Electrical

-As President of LKPB, John not only oversees operations of the entire firm, he also stays actively involved with projects, guiding design decisions to assure high quality, value-engineered systems for our clients.
+John oversees the Electrical engineering department and he also stays actively involved with projects, guiding design decisions to assure high quality, value-engineered systems for our clients.
 His 33 years of electrical engineering experience has led him to a major focus on energy conservation and sustainability, and his codes knowledge is second to none.
 With a true affinity for technology, John makes sure LKPB stays up-to-date in all the firm’s design and administrative hardware and software, keeping our IT manager at full speed and ever vigilant.
 John keeps his own knowledge up to date through his memberships in professional associations such as the North Central Electrical Engineering Society, National Society of Professional Engineers, and American Society for Hospital Engineering.
 A second affinity for John is baseball, and he enjoys both his son’s involvement in the sport and watching the Minnesota Twins.
 To John, nothing is more beautiful than a freshly groomed field waiting for the game to begin.

 John’s project experience includes healthcare facilities, ice arenas, post-secondary campuses, and large UPS/engine generator power distribution systems.
 He is a LEED Accredited Professional and worked on LKPB’s first LEED Platinum project, the Cascade Meadow Wetlands & Environmental Science Center in Rochester, MN.